kmonad/kmonad/README.md

 The name KMonad is a wink at my favorite window manager:
-[XMonad](https://github.com/xmonad/xmonad), but where XMonad manages your x-windows in its X-monad, we manage your Keys in our K-monad (actually, we call it App, but who's checking).
+[XMonad](https://github.com/xmonad/xmonad), but where XMonad manages your X Window in its X-monad, we manage your Keys in our K-monad (actually, we call it App, but who's checking).

 ### What can I do with KMonad?